 Cunningham Aviation, LLC was founded during the height of the Covid-19 pandemic in September 2020.
 Founder and President, George Cunningham, was anything but idle during this time and aimed for the skies settling on Falcon Field as his next business venture.
 “I’ve always had a love for flying and aviation in general,” says George, who is also a private pilot.
 He goes on to describe the airport’s military history and veteran community as one of the best perks to the job.
 Cunningham Aviation is where Brigadier General Richard Stich and the Falcon Warbirds keep their aircraft, which they regularly use for fly overs at funerals and military events.

 The 30,000 square foot hangar was in shambles at the time of purchase.
 George and his wife, Nicolle, spent the last 2-years restoring the space to it’s former glory, when it was owned and operated by Hughes Helicopters in the 1970s and 1980s.
-They’ve added a fuel farm and will soon offer fuel and other services at Falcon Field.
+They’ve added a fuel farm and offer fuel and other services at Falcon Field.

 Over the past 30-years, George has auctioned several aircraft ranging from Cessna 172s to the last two airworthy Mach 2 Vought F-8 Crusaders.